Digital-Carbon/Reserved_Slots/README.md

 # Reserved_Slots
-A little script that kicks players in reserved slots.
+## A little script that kicks players in reserved slots.
 Great if you are a busy server and need admin slots.

+Join my Discord at http://discord.gamingatdeathsdoor.com if you have any problems.

 Original by TheMeq.